Hugamine/HM50S-firmware/lvgl/docs/src/details/widgets/image.rst

 handling methods:

 -  **Alpha byte**: An alpha channel is added to every pixel that contains its opacity, typically a byte.
-It is the 'A' in the various color formats that contain an alpha channel, such as ARGB8888, ARGB8565, ARGB1555, etc.
+It is the 'A' in the the various color formats that contain an alpha channel, such as ARGB8888, ARGB8565, ARGB1555, etc.
 -  **Indexed transparent color**:  a specific index in a color palette serves to signal transparency for each pixel that uses it.